caneuro/caneuro.github.io/blog2/_posts/2023-02-01-study-live-voice.md

 title: Live emotional voices and the affective brain
 description: |
-  Functional neuroimaging (fMRI) studies on the link between live emotional voices and affective brain mechanisms coupled by neurofeedback loops between speakers and listeners.
+  Functional neuroimaging (fMRI) studies on the link between live emotional voices of speakers and listeners' affective brain mechanisms coupled by neurofeedback loops between speakers and listeners.
 background:
   img: /assets/theme/images/anger-couple.jpg
   by: wayhomestudio on freepik